catalyst-team/catalyst/docs/api/data.rst

 Scripts
 --------------------------------------

-You can use scripts typing `catalyst-data` in your terminal.
+You can use scripts typing `catalyst-contrib` in your terminal.
 For example:

 .. code-block:: bash

-    $ catalyst-data tag2label --help
+    $ catalyst-contrib tag2label --help

 .. automodule:: catalyst.data.__main__
     :members: